For media inquiries, please contact our Director of Operations and Programs, Caitlyn Alley Peña (Contact E-mail).

 You can find videos on our YouTube channel.
 And you can see our appearances that were televised on Free Speech TV here:

 We've been on a number of radio stations including NPR affiliates.
 Below is an interview we did with 80,000 Hours.

 Quotes you can take:

 "Our choose-one voting method is an out of date disaster.
 It causes support to divide between similar candidates, prefers partisan winners, and creates a barrier to entry for new candidates and their ideas.
-Our terrible voting method is why our democracy is so broken." - Aaron Hamlin, Executive Director of The Center for Election Science at Electology.org
+Our terrible voting method is why our democracy is so broken." - Aaron Hamlin, Executive Director of The Center for Election Science at electionscience.org.

 "If you want people to vote meaningfully, then you can't have them worry about whether they're wasting their vote on their favorite candidate.
 You avoid this wasted vote fear by letting people vote for—not rank—as many candidates as they want, even when there's only one winner.
 This is called approval voting.
-It's the easiest and most impacting electoral reform there is." - Aaron Hamlin, Executive Director of The Center for Election Science at Electology.org
+It's the easiest and most impacting electoral reform there is." - Aaron Hamlin, Executive Director of The Center for Election Science at electionscience.org.

 Aaron Hamlin is the executive director and co-founder of The Center for Election Science.
 He's been featured as an electoral systems expert on MSNBC.com, NPR, Free Speech TV, Inside Philanthropy, 80K Hours, Popular Mechanics, and has given talks across the country on voting methods.
-He's written for Deadspin, USA Today Magazine, Independent Voter Network, and others.
+He has written for Deadspin, USA Today Magazine, Independent Voter Network, and others.
 Additionally, Aaron is a licensed attorney with two additional graduate degrees in the social sciences.